Ergonomics and Human Factors

 -

-Strategies to reduce sedentary behaviour
+Strategies to reduce Sedentary Behaviour

 Spending too much of your day sitting at work, sitting whilst commuting and generally engaging in a sedentary lifestyle increases your risk of developing a range of health issues.